 Page 14: Does the integration of pdf for Ax; A; I sum to 1?

 Reply:

-With the defined range above, YES they are all sum to 1.
+With the defined range above, YES, they are all sum to 1.
 This is easy to verify as they belong to the classes of Normal, Chi-Squared (2 degree-of-freedom) and Exponential Distribution respectively.